raceychan/anywise/README.md

 ## Terms and concepts

+what do we mean when we use these words

 - A `Message` is a pure data object that is used to carry data that is needed for our application to respond.
 Also known as data transfer object.

 - A `Message` class often contains no behavior(method), and is immutable.